eternaldensity/Sandcastle-Builder/README.md

 - New Flux related boost
 - Tool rates for sand and glass are shown with more decimal places if <10
 - Refresh a lot of boosts that weren't beign refreshed. (for Faves)
+- Fixed a bunch of places that were still altering glass amounts directly rather than using the functions (thus not refreshing)

 ## 3.241
 - Prevent Faves that should be hidden from becoming unhidden (just had to move a line into a differnt function)